eslint/eslint/docs/rules/space-after-keywords.md

+# space-after-keywords

-# space-after-keywords: enforce consistent spacing after keywords
+Enforces consistent spacing after keywords.

 (removed) This rule was **removed** in ESLint v2.0 and replaced by the [keyword-spacing](keyword-spacing.md) rule.